penn-state-open-science/roadmap/README.md

 #### March

-- Wednesday, March 1, 2023, 12:00 PM - 1:00 PM, "Sharing video and image data", presentation in SARI.
+- Wednesday, March 1, 2023, 12:00 PM - 1:00 PM (Gilmore), "Sharing video and image data", presentation in SARI.
     - Hillary does SARI training in Psychology for 1st and 2nd year students.

 #### Summer